navopw/ConsoleReader/README.md

 String prompt = "console>";
 ConsoleReader consoleReader = new ConsoleReader(prompt);

-//the test command is an seperate class consoleReader.registerCommand("test", new TestCommand());
+//the test command is an extra class consoleReader.registerCommand("test", new TestCommand());

 //inline style (java 8)